1953:

 Comedy writer, stand-up comedian, actor & director Steve

 Martin is born in Waco, Texas.
-In 1950, his family will move to California
+In 1950, his family moved to California

-and Martin from the age of 10 till 18, will work at Disneyland after school, on
+and Martin from the age of 10 till 18, worked at Disneyland after school, on

 weekends and during the summers.
-His jobs will include working in Merlin's Magic Shop
+His jobs included working in Merlin's Magic Shop

 on Main Street and selling guidebooks at the gate.
-He will be influenced greatly by legendary
+He was greatly influenced by legendary

-Disney entertainer Wally Boag (Martin himself will be named a Disney Legend in 2005).
+Disney entertainer Wally Boag (Martin himself was named a Disney Legend in 2005).

 Martin today can be seen in Disney's Fantasia 2000 and the Disney/Buena Vista feature